khadra1/Project-3-Connectivity/README.md

 - Interactive Grouped Bar Chart for World Regions Gender and Age connectivity data collected by the ITU.

 # Dashboard
-### This Dashboard has business and developmental uses.
 From our dashboard you can view the changes in internet and phone usage in countries and regions around the world.
 There is a clear increase in mobile phones as landlines decrease.
 In some parts of the world people's first, and often only, connection to the internet is through mobile phones.